reidab/chromebook-setup/README.md

 Most of the heavy lifting of building a Ubuntu-based chroot environment is done by [crouton](https://github.com/dnschneid/crouton), with a few convient wrappers and utilities thrown in to make things easier.

 The files in this repo get merged with crouton's directory structure to produce a crouton environment with extra targets.
-This is a little whacky[^1], but it works.
+This is a little whacky, but it works.
+(Originally, I had been hoping to use crouton's -T option (for passing in a target file), but its method of copying config files seems works best with files in its environment.)

 ## Installation